How we deliver to groups who are blind or partially sighted

 The Forth Valley Sensory Centre

-We met the Youth Group at the Forth Valley Sensory Centre, which is a fantastic accessible venue, designed to make moving around with a visual impairment as simple as possible.
+Haggeye met at the Forth Valley Sensory Centre, which is a fantastic accessible venue, designed to make moving around with a visual impairment as simple as possible.

 An image from the seats on the left hand side (opposition side) of the Lords Chamber, facing the throne which is visible in the background, below a large gold canopy.
 The seats in the foreground are red leather benches.
 There is ornate dark panelling behind them, with decorative shields painted above.